wasp-lang/vscode-wasp/README.md

    and select _Wasp Language Server_ from the dropdown menu in the upper-right corner.
 This is useful for debugging.
 8. Repeat step 4.

-For features implemented in typescript, the entry point for the project is `src/extension.ts`.
-Use `npm run compile-ts` to compile the typescript code, or `npm run watch` to automatically recompile on changes.

-Use `npm run compile` to both compile typescript code to javascript and to convert the TextMate grammar from YAML to JSON.
+You can also use `npm run watch` to automatically recompile on changes - but keep in mind, this doesn't automatically recompile `syntaxes/*.yaml` to .json, for that you will have to re-run `npm run watch` or run `npm run build`.

+NOTE: Internally, in package.json, we use `es-build` to compile Typescript to Javascript and to then package it all into one .js file (which means it takes our source .js files, the ones we generated from .ts, and combines them together with deps from node_modules into a single .js file).
+We could have just used `tsc` (Typescript compiler) to compile TS to JS, but it doesn't do the bundling part, which is recommended by VSCode.

 ### Publish
 Make sure you have `vsce` installed: `npm -g install vsce`.